 - Brian Hamill – State University interview the joys of shooting stills for the likes of Woody Allen, Barry Levinson, Martin Scorsese and Sydney Pollack

-- Hopper Stone – Nik Radio Interview LA based unit photographer talks through his career from photojournalism in war zones to on set photojournalism
+- Hopper Stone – Nik Radio Interview [PODCAST] LA based unit photographer talks through his career from photojournalism in war zones to on set photojournalism

 - Jack English – Fuji Film Exposure Interview On being discovered and recommmended by Gary Oldman and working on Tinker Tailor Soldier Spy, Fifth Element, The Transporter and many others